 - Various medicines can increase your chance of quitting.
 These include Nicotine Replacement Therapy (NRT) which comes as gums, sprays, patches, tablets, lozenges, and inhalers.
 You can buy NRT without a prescription.
-Also, medicines called bupropion (trade name 'Zyban') and varenicline (trade name 'Champix) can help.
+Also, other medicines can help.
 These are available on prescription and need to be taken with the advice of your doctor.

 - Smoking cessation clinics are available and increasing in number, and pharmacists can advise you on over the counter aids to help you quit smoking.

-- For Non Nationals: Counselling and medication not covered by Daman Insurance.
+- For Non Nationals: Counselling and medication coverage as per individual insurance plan.